abby1635/CS30/Pure Java/Hello World and Java Doc/README.md

 1. Create a simple Hello World Program, <a href="">Click Here for Descriptions</a>, <a href="">Click Here for Exemplar Program Files</a>
    - Adding the Java Documentation
 2. Case Study Adding Two Numbers from ARGS[]
+3. Building the Error Catching and basic "Adding Two Numbers from ARGS[]" Program -
+.

 <a href="">Click Here for Descriptions</a>, <a href="">Click Here for Exemplar Program Files</a>